 They’re also less likely to whine and complain when they can entertain themselves.
 They don’t look to external sources to fill their void.

-And they’ll only learn all that if they’re given the chance to be bored.
-To tolerate boredom and all its emptiness.
+Thing is, they’ll only learn all those kills if they’re given the chance to be bored and tolerate boredom.

 Kids get creative.

 I’ve heard a stereotype that the youngest child in the family is the most creative.
 Why?
-Because while her parents may have fawned over her older siblings, she instead was left alone.
+While her parents may have fawned over her older siblings, she instead was left alone.
 There’s not enough attention to go around when you have five kids instead of one.

 And when you’re the youngest, your parents are done hovering.
 They assume you’ll figure things out on your own, and realize that it’s okay for you to play independently.

 In short, you had to deal with your boredom.
 And that’s fantastic news for you and your creativity.